Biohazardhpk/OpenStack-Liberty-Install-Script/README.md

 Note: Make a PortFowarding rule for SSH on the NAT network in VMware for the two VM's

 ## Hardware Infrastructure
-For the deployment two virtual machines will be necessary with two NIC cards attached:
+For the deployment two virtual machines will be necessary with three NIC cards attached:
 - One for managing traffic between the Controller and the Compute nodes
 - One for data traffic between multiple Compute nodes
 - One for Internet access